jingwoo4710/Audio-Emotions-Classification/README.md

 ![Generic badge](https://img.shields.io/badge/version-1.1.1-green.svg)
 # Performances of CNN with that of Transfer learning on Audio Emotions Classification
 There are tons of examples using the CNN model to classify emotions from the audio.
 However,  there are a few examples of using transfer learning.
-This causes the question of why people are more likely to use CNN models than other models?
+This causes the question of why people are more likely to use CNN models than other models.
 From the generalization point of view, the well-known pre-trained models are more applicable for emotion detections such as [Wavenet](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio), and [InceptionResNetV2](https://arxiv.org/abs/1602.07261).
 In this project, the comparison of performances of the CNN model and pre-trained InceptionResNetV2 is made.

 # Installation